-- By its sixth ground of appeal, Ryanair alleges that the General Court erred in law and manifestly distorted the facts in that it wrongly held, in paragraphs 102 to 115 of the judgment under appeal, that the Commission had not infringed its obligation to state reasons under the second paragraph of Article 296 TFEU. - According to the appellant, the General Court's reasoning suggests that the factual context which led to the adoption of the decision at issue, namely the occurrence of the COVID-19 pandemic and the impact that situation may have had on the drafting quality of the Commission's decisions, could excuse the fact that certain crucial elements in the statement of reasons for the decision at issue are lacking, even though they were necessary for the appellant to ascertain the specific reasoning underlying the Commission's conclusions.
-Such a lax interpretation of the second paragraph of Article 296 TFEU, contrary to the case-law of the Court, would render the obligation to state reasons meaningless.

-The Commission, the French Republic and the Kingdom of Sweden submit that the sixth ground of the appeal must be dismissed as unfounded.
+- By its sixth ground of appeal, Ryanair alleges that the General Court erred in law and manifestly distorted the facts in that it wrongly held, in paragraphs 89 to 101 of the judgment under appeal, that the Commission had not infringed its obligation to state reasons under the second paragraph of Article 296 TFEU. - According to the appellant, the General Court's reasoning suggests that the factual context which led to the adoption of the decision at issue, namely the occurrence of the COVID-19 pandemic and the impact that that situation may have had on the drafting quality of the Commission's decisions, could excuse the fact that certain crucial elements in the statement of reasons for the decision at issue are lacking, even though they were necessary for the appellant to ascertain the specific reasoning underlying the Commission's conclusions.
+Such a lax interpretation of the second paragraph of Article 296 TFEU, contrary to the case-law of the Court, would render the obligation to state reasons meaningless. - The Commission and the French Republic submit that the sixth ground of appeal must be dismissed as unfounded.
+The Kingdom of Denmark submits that that ground of appeal is inadmissible.